wazo-communication/developers.wazo.io/docs/plugins/ui/mobile/index.md

 Please refer to the [SDK](/docs/sdk-librairies/plugins-js-sdk/plugins-apis) documentation to know how to inject custom code in the application.

+## Push Notifications

+Push notifications enhance user engagement, keeping users informed and connected to the Wazo app.
+Plugins and push are well integrated into our mobile application.

+### Redirect to page tab

-## Sending a push notification that opens the application directly on the plugin screen
+In many case, you may when to send a push notification that will opens the application directly on your plugin screen.

 You can send a push through Wazo API like :